inem/hamdown/README.md

 ## Why: To achieve hyper-efficiency when working on static websites.

-It is very efficient to use markdown with static site generators, like [Jekyll](https://jekyllrb.com/) or [Middleman](https://middlemanapp.com/).
-Although, sometimes markdown is not enough.
-For example, you want to add some custom styling with libraries like [Tachyons](https://tachyons.io/) or [TailwindCSS](https://tailwindcss.com/).
+It is very efficient to use Markdown with static site generators, like [Jekyll](https://jekyllrb.com/) or [Middleman](https://middlemanapp.com/).
+Although, sometimes Markdown is not enough.

+For example, if you might want to add some custom styling with libraries like [Tachyons](https://tachyons.io/) or [TailwindCSS](https://tailwindcss.com/) to a certain element, there is no easy way to do that.

 It would be great to write something like this: